 10 things i've learned from having a co-occurring disorder -- a dual diagnosis

 I learned the hard way that bipolar is not compatible with alcohol.
 They're a bad combination because the co-occurring disorder -- the substance abuse -- seriously hinders the work required for maintaining mental illness health.
+It also hinders your ability to have accurate insight; it blocks your ability to perceive and fully understand that you have an illness and a problem that needs treatment.

 I found it can be so easy and tempting to self-medicate.
 I thought I was just helping my psychiatric meds, just helping my sleep, just helping to dampen my rising hypomanias --- I thought I had good reasons to have a few drinks each night.
 I learned too late that alcohol abuse gets slowly and steadily worse -- and is far too much to handle without professional help.